acl2018/acl2018-website/call-for-papers.md

 -   Textual Inference and Other Areas of Semantics
 -   Vision, Robotics, Multimodal, Grounding and Speech
 -   Word-level Semantics

+Detailed descriptions of these areas are provided in the bottom of this document.

 ### Long Papers